Information for Applicants

 University administration requires a single credit card payment of £75 to accompany your application.
 Unfortunately no other form of payment is acceptable for online appications.

-Interviews for shortlisted candidates for admission take place at the end of January.
+Interviews for shortlisted candidates for admission take place 29 and 30 January 2019.
 Applicants will need to be available at this time and will have an opportunity to visit the laboratories.
 We can alternatively conduct interviews with overseas students by Skype or phone.

 2) Other Funded Programmes